 In Year 6 our pupils attend a three day, two night residential trip to PGL at Windmill Hill.
-This trip is scheduled to take place in October of their Year 6 academic year.
+This trip is scheduled to take place from 30th September to 2nd October in 2019.

 Hopefully you will find all the information you need about the trip here and you can also visit the PGL website for more information.